taehyounpark/queryosity/docs/features/basic.md

 An arbitrary analysis consists of a directed, acyclic graph of tasks performed for each entry.
-This is called a `dataflow` object in analogical.
+This is called a `dataflow` object in queryosity.

 ![dataflow](../assets/dataflow.png)